lzhangss/SoundShape/README.md

 ## Instalation
-`SoundShape` is currently available on [R platform](https://www.r-project.org/) as a development version from GitHub.
+`SoundShape` is available on [R platform](https://www.r-project.org/) as a development version from GitHub.
 In order to download it, make sure to have already installed an updated `R` version (>=3.3.1) and [devtools](https://www.rstudio.com/products/rpackages/devtools) package.

 ```r
 # devtools - In case you don't have it